John Fletcher (playwright): Collaborations with Beaumont

-In 1606, he began to appear as a playwright for the Children of the Queen's Revels, then performing at the Blackfriars Theatre.
+In 1606, Fletcher began to appear as a playwright for the Children of the Queen's Revels, then performing at the Blackfriars Theatre.
 Commendatory verses by Richard Brome in the Beaumont and Fletcher 1647 folio place Fletcher in the company of Ben Jonson; a comment of Jonson's to Drummond corroborates this claim, although it is not known when this friendship began.
 At the beginning of his career, his most important association was with Francis Beaumont.
-The two wrote together for close on a decade, first for the Children and then for the King's Men.
+The two wrote together for nearly a decade, first for the Children and then for the King's Men.
 According to an anecdote transmitted or invented by John Aubrey, they also lived together (in Bankside), sharing clothes and having "one wench in the house between them".
 This domestic arrangement, if it existed, was ended by Beaumont's marriage in 1613 and their dramatic partnership ended after Beaumont fell ill, probably of a stroke, the same year.

 Successor to Shakespeare

 By this time, Fletcher had moved into a closer association with the King's Men.
 He collaborated with Shakespeare on Henry VIII, The Two Noble Kinsmen and the lost Cardenio, which is probably (according to some modern scholars) the basis for Lewis Theobald's play Double Falsehood.
 A play he wrote singly around this time, The Woman's Prize, or the Tamer Tamed, is a sequel to The Taming of the Shrew.

 In 1616, after Shakespeare's death, Fletcher appears to have entered into an exclusive arrangement with the King's Men similar to Shakespeare's.
 Fletcher wrote only for that company between the death of Shakespeare and his death nine years later.
 He never lost his habit of collaboration, working with Nathan Field and later with Philip Massinger, who succeeded him as house playwright for the King's Men.
 His popularity continued throughout his life; during the winter of 1621, three of his plays were performed at court.

-He died in 1625, apparently of the plague.
+Fletcher died in 1625, apparently of the plague.
 He seems to have been buried in what is now Southwark Cathedral, although the precise location is not known; there is a reference by Aston Cockayne to a common grave for Fletcher and Massinger (also buried in Southwark).
 What is more certain is that two simple adjacent stones in the floor of the Choir of Southwark Cathedral, one marked 'Edmond Shakespeare 1607' the other 'John Fletcher 1625' refer to Shakespeare's younger brother and the playwright.

-His mastery is most notable in two dramatic types, tragicomedy and comedy of manners.
+Fletcher's mastery is most notable in two dramatic types, tragicomedy and comedy of manners.